myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-15T09:33:01.244Z
+>
+> We will soon open a translation repo for deck.blue.
+From this repo, you can add and improve the text in deck.blue with translations in your native language or language of your choice.

+We expect this repository to be maintained on a community basis, and all you need is a GitHub account :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-14T01:38:21.897Z
 >
 > Hey I have fixed this Issue :) This fix is included in build number 247, but if the fix does not take effect in 247, please also clean your browser cache!